fabric/fabric/sites/www/faq.rst

-While Fabric can be used for many shell-script-like tasks, there's a slightly unintuitive catch: each `~fabric.connection.Connection.run` or `~fabric.connection.Connection.sudo` call has its own distinct shell session.
+While Fabric can be used for many shell-script-like tasks, there's a slightly unintuitive catch: each `~fabric.connection.Connection.run` or `~fabric.connection.Connection.sudo` call (or the ``run``/``sudo`` functions in v1) has its own distinct shell session.
 This is required in order for Fabric to reliably figure out, after your command has run, what its standard out/error and return codes were.

 Unfortunately, it means that code like the following doesn't behave as you might assume::